FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Validation and Quality

 The algorithm operates as follows:

 \begin{enumerate} \item \textit{Feature verification:} For each train record matched to its nearest EMS, the availability of the required meteorological features is verified.

-\item \textit{Radial search:} When a specific weather parameter is unavailable at the nearest EMS, the algorithm initiates a radial search for alternative monitoring stations within a 50 km radius that possess the missing measurement capability.
+\item \textit{Radial search:} When a specific weather parameter is unavailable at the nearest EMS, the algorithm initiates a radial search for alternative EMS units within a 50 km radius that possess the missing measurement capability.

 \item \textit{Data retrieval:} If one or more alternative stations are identified, the weather data from the nearest available station measuring the required parameter is retrieved and incorporated into the dataset.